qrailibs/Fishboard/README.md

 import 'fishboard'
 ```

-### Object features
+### Object reflection
-*Object.getAllProperties* - returns all of the object properties, including ones from prototypes.
+`Object.GetAllProperties` - returns all of the object properties, including ones from prototypes.
 ```js
 class A { get x() { return 1 } }
 class B extends A {}